wipash/sean.mcgrath.nz/content/post/GitHub-AAD-Export.md

    {{< figure src="/img/aad-federated-credentials.png" >}}

 ## GitHub Actions Setup
-That's all we need to do on the Azure AD side, the rest is just configuring GitHub actions to run our export on a schedule.
+That's all we need to do on the Entra side, the rest is just configuring GitHub actions to run our export on a schedule.

 The `azure/login@v1` action that we'll use is already OIDC aware, we just need to give it our app's ID, our tenant ID, and our Azure subscription ID.

 To facilitate this, create three secrets in your repository, and add the relevant details to them:
 - `AZURE_CLIENT_ID`
 - `AZURE_TENANT_ID`
-- `AZURE_SUBSCRIPTION_ID`

 I'm using the following script to log in to MS Graph using the access token retrieved by `azure/login@v1`, and then export our AD config.
 I've chosen to export pretty much all types of config supported by `Export-AzureAD`, with the exception of `users`, `serviceprincipals`, `pim`, `pimazure`, and `pimaad`, as they export way too much data (and subsequently the export takes hours to run).